Ilam province: Qajar era (1789–1925)

 During the Qajar era, Lorestan was divided into two regions: Poshtkoh (present-day Ilam province) with the center of Ilam city and Pishkouh (present-day Lorestan) with the center of Khorramabad.
 Poshtkhouh literally means “back of mountain” and it was due to the fact that Ilam was situated at the westernmost parts of the Zagros Mountains and to the rest of the country it was plainly considered at the back of mountains.

 From that point on, Ilam was ruled independently from Lorestan, and the governor reported directly to the central government, thereby ending Lorestan control of Ilam and Poshtkouh.
 The two districts were later renamed "Deh-e Bala" and "Deh-e Pa'een", meaning the upper and lower villages respectively.
-During the rule of Hossein Qoli Khan over "Deh-e Bala" (1863-1900 CE), it was renamed to "Hossein-Abad Poshtkuh".
+During the rule of Hossein Qoli Khan over "Deh-e Bala" (1863–1900 CE), it was renamed to "Hossein-Abad Poshtkuh".

 The Vali Castle of Ilam was built by the next Vali, Gholamreza Khan Feyli, in 1908.
 The castle is now a nationally registered heritage and also the Ilam Museum of Anthropology.

 20th century

 Following the establishment of the Pahlavi dynasty in 1925, Reza Shah suppressed the local governments to consolidate his dominance.
-In 1928, the government forces took over Poshtkouh and Gholamreza Khan Feyli, the last Feyli governor left Poshtkouh with any resistance and went to Iraq, thus abolishing the rule of the Feylis in Ilam after 332 years.
+In 1928, the government forces took over Poshtkouh and Gholamreza Khan Feyli, the last Feyli governor left Poshtkouh for Iraq without any resistance, thus abolishing the rule of the Feylis in Ilam after 332 years.
 A year later, in 1929, "Hossein-Abad" was renamed to "Ilam" by the suggestion of Academy of Persian Language and Literature.

-On November 7, 1937, the parliament passed a law on the political division of the country under the title of "Act of Division of the Country and the Duties of the Governors", thereby dividing the country into 6 provinces and 50 counties.
+On 7 November 1937, the parliament passed a law on the political division of the country under the title of "Act of Division of the Country and the Duties of the Governors", thereby dividing the country into 6 provinces and 50 counties.
 Poshtkouh, being a county, was part of the "West Province".

-The 1937 political division law did not last long and a while later on January 9, 1938, an amendment was passed which divided the country into 10 province and 49 counties.
+The 1937 political division law did not last long and on 9 January 1938, an amendment was passed which divided the country into 10 province and 49 counties.
 Based on the new division, "Ilam" was a county of the "Fifth Province".

 In 1964, Darreh Shahr, Abdanan and Dehloran from Lorestan province and Mousian from Khuzestan were annexed to Ilam, thus upping its status to "general governorate" as part of the Kermanshah Province.
 Ilam subsequently became a province in March 1974.

-After the 1979 Islamic Revolution, Ilam was one of the main battlegrounds of the Iran-Iraq war for years.
+After the 1979 Iranian Revolution, Ilam was one of the main battlegrounds of the Iran–Iraq War for years.
 The war began with the Iraqi invasion into western and southwestern Iran on 22 September 1980.
 As a border province, Ilam was a constant target for the Iraqi bombing campaign and suffered heavily in terms of economic infrastructure.
 The war left Ilam province devastated for years, making it one of the least developed provinces in Iran.